TBA21–Academy Residency Program in Venice

 Related innovation areas: governances: rights of nature, rights of more-than-human, rights of animals, future of oceans

-The winner, Adelita Husni-Bey, an artist and pedagogue invested in anarcho-collectivism, theater, and legal anthropology, will be exploring the connection between Marghera port, the global flow of capital, and Venice with its residents and more than human inhabitants.
+Adelita Husni-Bey will be exploring the connection between Marghera port, the global flow of capital, and Venice with its residents and more than human inhabitants.
 Multiple attempts at regenerating and converting the area through pointed investments have continuously stalled, making it an important symbolic microcosm of various, unresolved, intertwined instances of capitalist collapse, an area of capitalist ‘symptomatology’.
 Husni-Bey's project uses Boal’s Legislative Theatre as a form of participatory theater to give rise to ‘legislation from below’ and a video installation engaging the process and themes of the work.

 Adelita Husni-Bey is an artist and pedagogue invested in anarcho-collectivism, theater, and legal anthropology.
 She organizes workshops, publications, broadcasts, and exhibition work using non-competitive pedagogical models through the framework of contemporary art.
 Involving activists, architects, jurists, schoolchildren, spoken-word poets, actors, urbanists, physical therapists, students, and teachers, her work consists of making sites in which to practice collectively.
 Her work was part of the Italian pavilion at the 57th Venice Biennale, Venice, 2017.
 She has participated in Care Ecologies, State of Concept, Athens, 2024, Quizá Mañana, XVI edition of the Cuenca Biennial, 2023, New Photography, Museum of Modern Art, New York, 2018; The Eighth Climate, 11th Gwangju Biennale, 2015; Really Useful Knowledge, Reina Sofia Museum, Madrid, 2014.
 She was a 2020-2022 Vera List Center Fellow with a project centered on the radical changes in social relations brought about by responses to past and current pandemics.

-Organized by TBA21–Academy with the support of STARTS4WATERII, an initiative by the European Commission, and Konsortium Deutsche Meeresforschung (KDM), Scientific Partner, with the collaboration of Ca’ Foscari, CNR-ISMAR, ETT, and Venice International University.
+The residencies are organized by TBA21–Academy within the framework of the S+T+ARTS 4WaterII, an initiative of the European Commission, with the support of Konsortium Deutsche Meeresforschung (KDM) and with the collaboration of Ca' Foscari, CNR-ISMAR, ETT, and Venice International University.